mwarzynski/interview_smacc_backend/README.md

 # SMACC backend

-My experience in Go: ~ 2 years.
+My experience in Go: 2-3 years.

-Technically every single line of code (apart from vendor/) was written by myself.
+Technically, every single line of code (apart from vendor/) was written by myself.
-I used the go-boilerplate created by myself a couple of months ago.

 # Challenge

-## Description

-### Backend

-API that is capable of sending emails using many providers.
+API that is capable of sending emails using specified providers.
 The failover functionality is a requirement.

-### Frontend

-Single-page app that contains a form for sending emails.
+I am not sure how advanced should be the failover part.
+I will code the easiest solution.

-## Implementation
+## Aspects

+- Security: are there any obvious vulnerability?
+    - **There is no way to validate the 'from' field.** Therefore anyone may send mails from you or me.
+    - At this point, I keep API keys at the config.
+I intend to push the code to private repository, so it won't be public.
+Let's assume the secret keys are just the 'dev' ones.
+The production keys are supposed to be set via environment variables for the container.
+- Does the README contain information on how to run it: `CGO_ENABLED=0 go build -o server && ./server`

+### Bonus point:

-The application is stateless and therefore scalable.
+- Scalability: **Yes.** Application is stateless and should scale well.
+- Production-readiness: I tried to create the production-ready application.
+The logging and metrics are covered (somehow).
+Building a microcontainer is also added (`docker build ./ -t smacc-backend`).